razshare/catpaw-unsafe/README.md

 }
 ```

-Some IDEs actually suggest you do this by default!

-It might make sense in theory, but in practice those exceptions might each mean something different, a different cause for an error.
+The last one might make sense in theory, but in practice those exceptions might each mean something different, a different cause for an error.

 The reality is that very often I lump those exceptions in together because I forget to manage them or because for some reason at 4 AM I decide on the spot "yes, I should let my IDE dictate my error management".